gagolews/clustering-benchmarks/.devel/sphinx/weave/noise-points.md

 ## dtype: int64
 ```

-There are six clusters (1–6)
-and a special point group with ID of 0 that marks
+There are six clusters (1–6) and a special point group with ID=0
-some points as noise.
+that marks some points as noise.